List of Olympic medalists for Brazil: Medalists in exhibition sports

+Special Medals

+In 1932, sprinter Adalberto Cardoso, was unable to disembark in Los Angeles along with most of the Brazilian athletes and continued to San Francisco with the other members, where he became separated from the rest of the group, disembarked clandestinely and, with 24 hours to go before the competition, traveled the 600km between the two cities on foot and then hitchhiked, only arriving at the Los Angeles Memorial Coliseum 10 minutes before the start of the 10,000m race.
+Without having slept for more than 18 hours, without having eaten properly and without time to dress properly, Cardoso competed barefoot and finished in last place, but was applauded by the public and won a special medal of honor in recognition of his effort.

 In 2004, Vanderlei Cordeiro de Lima was awarded the Pierre de Coubertin medal, a rare honor given by the International Olympic Committee.
 Until that date, it had been awarded only 9 times.

 Multiple medalists

-According to official data of the International Olympic Committee, this is a list of all athletes with at least two Olympic medals representing Brazil.
+According to official data of the International Olympic Committee, this is a list of all 116 athletes with at least two Olympic medals representing Brazil.
 The list is sorted by most gold medals, most silver medals, most bronze medals.
+In case of a tie, the list is in alphabetical order.